ptoledo-teaching/training-bigdata-002/README.md

 ### Flintrock

-Install Flintrock using pipx:
+Install Flintrock using pipx (if you do not have pipx the procedure to install it is just below):

 ```bash
 pipx install flintrock
 ```

-Install pipx on Ubuntu (24.04 or above):
+Install pipx on Ubuntu (23.04 or above):

 ```bash
 sudo apt update